terales/blackbird-docs/src/content/docs/apps/Google Vertex AI.mdx

 	- Bucket size: Amount of translation units to process in the same request.
 (See dedicated section)
 	- Source and Target languages: By default, we get these values from the XLIFF header.
 You can provide different values, no specific format required.
 	- Glossary
-	- Update locked segments: If true, locked segments will be updated, otherwise they will be skipped.
-By default, this is set to false.

 - **Process XLIFF file** given an XLIFF file, processes each translation unit according to provided instructions (default is to translate source tags) and updates the target text for each unit.
-Supports only version 1.2 of XLIFF currently.
+This action supports only version 1.2 of XLIFF currently.

 ### Bucket size, performance and cost

 XLIFF files can contain a lot of segments.
-Each action takes your segments and sends them to OpenAI for processing.
-It's possible that the amount of segments is so high that the prompt exceeds to model's context window or that the model takes longer than Blackbird actions are allowed to take.
+Each action takes your segments and sends them to the AI app for processing.
+It's possible that the amount of segments is so high that the prompt exceeds the model's context window or that the model takes longer than Blackbird actions are allowed to take.
 This is why we have introduced the bucket size parameter.
-You can tweak the bucket size parameter to determine how many segments to send to OpenAI at once.
-This will allow you to split the workload into different OpenAI calls.
+You can tweak the bucket size parameter to determine how many segments to send to the AI model at once.
+This will allow you to split the workload into different API calls.
 The trade-off is that the same context prompt needs to be send along with each request (which increases the tokens used).
-From experiments we have found that a bucket size of 1500 is sufficient for gpt-4o.
+From experiments we have found that a bucket size of 1500 is sufficient for models like gpt-4o.
 That's why 1500 is the default bucket size, however other models may require different bucket sizes.

 ## Feedback